CQCL/hugr/specification/hugr.md

 - Fast serialization/deserialization in Rust.
 - Ability to generate and consume from Python.
 - Reasonably small sized files/payloads.
 - Ability to send over wire.
-Myqos will need to do things like:
+Nexus will need to do things like:
   - Store the program in a database
   - Search the program(?)
 (Increasingly unlikely with larger more complicated programs)